SantiagoRangel/star-wars-backend/README.md

 This API is based on the https://swapi.dev/ api.

-Thre is a deployed version on this url: [https://star-wars-backend-omega.vercel.app/](https://star-wars-backend-omega.vercel.app/)
+There is a deployed version on this url: [https://star-wars-backend-omega.vercel.app/](https://star-wars-backend-omega.vercel.app/)

 It handles the following api routes: